Skip to contents

 current + future

 However, we also need to determine which current areas are most similar to these novel climate clusters.
-We can take values from both classifcation scenarios, and cluster them, and identify which new climate clusters share branches with existing clusters.
+We can take values from both classifcation scenarios, cluster them, and identify which new climate clusters share branches with existing clusters.
 This is the method we employ to identify the most similar existing climate groups.

 novel_cluster_id nearest_existing_id avg_silhouette_width

-We can also take a very quick look at how cluster sizes change between the scenarios
+We can also take a very quick look at how cluster sizes change between the scenarios.

 future_clusts$changes